illinois-data-curation/is477-sp25-group4/StatusReport.md

 #### Pending Tasks:
 Final Project Submission (Due May 1st)
-- [April 16 - April 22]
+[April 16 - April 22]
-- Build on current code for more in-depth analysis (Both)
-- Find better visualizations and explore how to showcase findings
+- Build on current code for more in-depth analysis (Both) -Find better visualizations and explore how to showcase findings
-- Finalize data integration and ensure dataset compatibility  (Anantya) Already figured out
+- Finalize data integration and ensure dataset compatibility  (Anantya) -Already figured out
 - Expand on analysis with additional insights  (Anee)
-- Implement workflow automation (script execution from start to finish) (Both)
-- We are currently thinking about how best to incorporate Snakemake into our workflow, especially since we are working in a Google Colab environment.
+- Implement workflow automation (script execution from start to finish) (Both) -We are currently thinking about how best to incorporate Snakemake into our workflow, especially since we are working in a Google Colab environment.
 Because Snakemake is typically more compatible with local or Linux-based environments, we plan to spend more time exploring workarounds or consider packaging our Colab steps into a bash script or Python function that mimics Snakemake-like automation.
-- [April 23 - April 30]
+[April 23 - April 30]
 - Create metadata for reproducibility  (Anantya)
 - Complete Markdown documentation  (Both)
 - Finalize citations for datasets and software used  (Anee)